Updated February 8, 2021

 To the extent athenahealth sells your personal information as the term “sell” is defined under the CCPA, you have the right to direct us to not sell your personal information at any time (the "right to opt-out").
 Consumers who opt-in to personal information sales may opt-out of future sales at any time.

 To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by visiting the following Internet Web page link "Do Not Sell My Personal Information".
-You may also submit a request to opt-out by calling our toll-free number at 888-807-2076, or emailing us at email@example.com.
+You may also submit a request to opt-out by calling our toll-free number at 888-807-2076, or by emailing us at firstname.lastname@example.org.

 Once you make an opt-out request, you may change your mind and opt back into personal information sales at any time by emailing us at email@example.com.